Ugochukwuodinaka/Maternal-Health-Risk-Analysis/README.md

         4. Tooltips
 <br />

-### Data Cleaning, Transformation and Loading using the Power Query Editor:
+### Data Cleaning and Transformation in MySQL:
-1. I transformed all column data types to the right data types.
+1. Checked to confirm all column datatypes.
-2. I added a new column __"Age Band"__ and filled it up with the data extraced from the __"Age"__ column which was grouped into _"Under Twenties, Twenties, Thirties, Forties, Fifties, and Sixties"_ using the "If function".
+2. Added a new column __"AgeBand"__ which extracts its information from the __"Age"__ column and groups them into: _Under Twenties, Twenties, Thirties, Forties, Fifties, and Sixties_ using the _"Update"_ and _"Set query"_.
+3. Re-ordered all columns appropriately.
-3. Made sure that all columns have no data error or null values, and that all coumns have the __100%__ Valid Mark.
+4. Made sure that all the columns are of the right column types.

 **Raw Data**
 - Below a screenshot of a part of the raw data in .csv file format.